Importing casual goods by courier

 Notice: Moratorium

 The CBSA has placed a moratorium on applications for participation in the Courier Low Value Shipment Program effective , until further notice.
-For additional information regarding the moratorium please see Customs Notice 19-12.
+For additional information regarding the moratorium please refer to Customs Notice 19-12.

 In this section

-This will allow border services officers to determine what duties and/or taxes you must pay on the goods.
+All items imported into Canada must be properly declared.
+Presenting true, accurate, and complete information allows border services officers to determine any applicable duties and/or taxes you must pay on the goods.
 Some goods are exempt from duty and/or taxes:

 If your goods are for personal use:

-As a consumer, you should not assume that an online purchase from a retailer with a web address ending in “.ca” means that the goods are located within Canada.
+As a consumer, you should not assume that an online purchase from a retailer with a web address ending in ".ca" means that the goods are located within Canada.
 Purchases from online retailers may require the vendor to ship the goods from another country in which case, the item may be subject to duties and/or taxes as well as administrative fees (fees assessed by a company who may handle the Customs declaration on your behalf).
-Please note, consumers are not required to utilize the services of a third party, such as a Customs Broker, and may choose to ‘self-assess’ any applicable duties and/or taxes owing at a CBSA office that offers these services to the public.
+Please note, consumers are not required to utilize the services of a third party, such as a customs broker, and may choose to "self-account" and pay any applicable duties and/or taxes owing at a CBSA office that offers these services to the public.

 Collection of duties, taxes and service fees by couriers

-Couriers are approved by the CBSA to account for personal “casual” shipments in lieu of the importer and may remit any applicable duties and/or taxes.
+Goods imported into Canada may be subject to applicable duties and/or taxes.
+Couriers are authorized by the CBSA to account for casual shipments in lieu of the importer or owner and may remit any applicable duties and/or taxes to the CBSA.

 Accounting for your own shipment

-You, as an importer of goods, have the option to self-account the applicable duties and/or taxes on shipments imported by a courier on your behalf.
-Self-accounting can be done through a CBSA office that offers accounting services to the public.
+Importers have the option to self-account the applicable duties and/or taxes on shipments imported by a courier.
+Self-accounting can be done at a CBSA office that offers accounting services to the public.
 If you choose to do this, you may save on certain administrative fees.

-Policy also allows importers of personal use or casual shipments the option to self-account and pay for any applicable duties and/or taxes at a CBSA customs office without the assistance of the courier or broker.
+Policy also allows importers of casual goods the option to self-account and pay for any applicable duties and/or taxes at a CBSA customs office without the assistance of the courier or broker.

 Pre-arrival

-Should arrangements be made with the courier in advance of the arrival of the shipment the courier will not include the personal use or casual shipment in the CLVS Program.
+Should arrangements be made with the courier in advance of the arrival of the shipment, the courier will not include the casual goods in the CLVS Program.
 The courier will issue a separate manifest for the shipment.

 Upon arrival